Saktao2/Files-dist/README.md

 Build the Project:

-To bundle and optimize the files, run npx webpack
+To bundle and optimize the files, run    ```bash npx webpack

+---

 This will create the dist/ folder